jenna-brady/dog-rescue-pattern-library/patterns/forms/README.md

   The agree-text should only be used when agreeing to something in the form.
 ---

-The label provide a way for the user to answer different questions.
-It also the form to be organized and clear.
+The label provides a way for the user to answer different questions.
+It also helps organize the form in a clean and clear matter.